There are numerous ways to optimize your email marketing campaigns. None of them’s more critical than building high deliverability.

 Alright, the first set of tools we’re going to have a look at is called spam checkers.

-Sometimes they’re standalone tools; other times, they’re built into your email marketing tool, as is the case with GetResponse.
+Sometimes they’re standalone tools; other times, they’re built into your email marketing software, as is the case with GetResponse.

 Spam checkers let you analyze the content of your emails and check them against spam filters.
 They’re looking at various elements inside your email message like the amount and types of links, images and their size, your coding, what’s inside the headers, etc.